wg-perception/object_recognition_core/doc/source/detection/detection.rst

     Just run the detection.py script in /apps.
 This will run continuously on the input image/point cloud.

     The server requires a configuration file through the ``-c`` option.
-Some of the options in there can be overriden by the command line for convenience.
-    Use a config file from one of the pipelines or create your own and change the following parameters to your needs:

-    * the object_ids should be the list of object ids you want to train on.
-If you want, you can also use object_names, that are more human readable

 .. toggle:: ROS